 Sickle cells are not like normal red blood cells.
 Sickle cells have abnormal hemoglobin which causes red blood cells to become misshapen, hard and sticky.
 These C-shaped cells get their name from a farm tool called the “sickle”, which is a similar shape.
 They have difficulty delivering oxygen throughout the body because they often get stuck in tiny blood vessels and clog blood flow.

-Any activity that decreases the amount of oxygen available in the body can abruptly change smooth, round red blood cells into rigid, sticky, sickle-shaped cells in SCD patients causing an immediate pain crisis <link to Living with Sickle Cell Disease page>.
+Any activity that decreases the amount of oxygen available in the body can abruptly change smooth, round red blood cells into rigid, sticky, sickle-shaped cells in SCD patients causing an immediate pain crisis.

 Sickle cells die quicker than healthy, red blood cells.
 For this reason, red blood cells in someone living with SCD are in constant short supply.
 A sickle cell patient will tire more easily, become dehydrated more quickly, and is prone to frequent pain crises and serious infection.